idleberg/base16-adobe-palette/README.md

 1. Download  `Base16.aco`
 2. Copy file to your color swatches directory

-Alternatively you can import either `Base16.aco` or `Base16.ase` from the color swatch load dialog
+Alternatively you can import either `Base16.aco` or `Base16.ase` via the color swatch load dialog

 ## Illustrator